Understanding Oxidative Stress and Its Impact On Brain Ageing

 By understanding the connection between oxidative stress and brain ageing through neuroinflammation links and mitochondrial dysfunction mechanisms, we gain valuable insights into how our lifestyle choices, such as diet or exercise, have crucial implications on our mental health during old age.

-Through informed decisions about maintaining overall health today, including nourishing our bodies with antioxidant-rich foods or engaging in regular physical activity, we can help counteract oxidative stress’s effects, supporting better brain health and cognitive function as we age.
+Through informed decisions about maintaining overall health today, including nourishing our bodies with antioxidant-rich foods or in regular physical activity, we can help counteract oxidative stress’s effects, supporting better brain health and cognitive function as we age.

 Common Causes of Oxidative Stress